Shift-AC/uPartier/README.md

     ```java
     // class ?
     /**
-     * Try to fetch all existing post blocks, the { @code Block } objects returned
+     * Try to fetch all existing post blocks, the {@code Block} objects returned
      * in this call will in <i>prefetched</i> state.
      * <p>
      * Current thread will <b>block</b> inside this call.